Certificate III in Carpentry

 If you are looking for a flexible job and build skills that allow you to work all over the world, perhaps you may want to study carpentry.

 Medium and Long-term Strategic Skills List (MLTSSL).
 This means immigration has identified carpenters as an in-demand occupation in Australia.

 Australia is recognised for providing highly skilled and technologically sound carpenters.
-The Cert III in Carpentry course will provide students with the required skills to work in the building and construction industry in Australia and all over the globe.
-The course prepares students to perform a wide range of tasks in the building and construction industry.
+The Certificate III in Carpentry will provide students with the required skills to work in the building and construction industry in Australia and all over the globe.
+If you study carpentry you will learn to perform a wide range of tasks in the building and construction industry.

 You will be trained in numerous fields in the carpentry industry such as studying drawings and specifications to determine materials required, ordering and selecting timbers and materials, preparing layouts and much more.

 Graduates will be a qualified tradesperson in the building and construction industry, skilled in many aspects of carpentry including:

 - Construct wall frames

 - Shape materials and assemble component